oils-for-unix/oils/doc/known-differences.md

 I think OSH is more consistent, but it disagrees with other shells.

-### Values Are Tagged with Types, Not Cells
+### Values Are Tagged with Types, Not Locations (`declare -i -a -A`)

+Even though there's a large common subset, OSH and bash have a different model for typed data.

+- In OSH, **values** are tagged with types, which is how Python and JavaScript work.
-In bash, **cells** (locations for values) are tagged with types.
-For example, these two statements are different:
+- In bash, **cells** (locations for values) are tagged with types.
+Everything is a string, but in certain contexts, strings are treated as integers or as structured data.

+In particular,

+- The `-i` flag is a no-op in OSH.
+See [Shell Idioms > Remove Dynamic Parsing](shell-idioms.html#remove-dynamic-parsing) for alternatives to `-i`.
+- The `-a` and `-A` flags behave differently.
+They pertain to the value, not the location.

+For example, these two statements are different in bash, but the same in OSH:

-    declare -A assoc     # unset cell that will LATER be an assoc array declare -A assoc=()  # empty associative array set -u               # now we can tell the difference
+    declare -A assoc     # unset cell that will LATER be an assoc array declare -A assoc=()  # empty associative array

-OSH behaves more like Python or JavaScript: **values** are tagged with types like `Str` and `AssocArray`.

-- The [pp]($help:pp) builtin is useful for gaining an understanding of the data model.
-- See the [Quirks](quirks.html) doc for details on how Oil uses this cleaner model while staying compatible with bash.
+In bash, you can tell the difference with `set -u`, but there's no difference in OSH.

 ### Indexed and Associative Arrays are Distinct

-This is a consequence of the previous point.

-OSH has bash-compatible arrays, which are created like this:
+Here is how you can create arrays in OSH, in a bash-compatible way:

     local indexed=(foo bar)
     local -a indexed=(foo bar)            # -a is redundant